Tavi-Kohn/portfolio-website/content/projects/midi-marimba/index.md

 +++
 title = "MIDI Marimba"
 date = "2022-09-24"
-description = "A marimba that produces MIDI data over USB"
+description = "Simulating a physical instrument with a cheaper hardware device and digital sampling"
 +++

 ## What